joshua-holmes/joshua-holmes/README.md

 # Hi I'm Josh! 👋

-A passionate software developer, interested in delivering performant software that's a joy for customers to use, whether that's another developer or an end user.
+Highly experienced Senior Software Engineer with 3+ years experience in Rust, Zig, C/C++, Python and TypeScript.
 As an engineer that is always learning new technologies, I have become a versatile programmer that learns new technologies quickly and makes educated decisions based on first-hand experience.

 The projects I currently work on are:
 * Corteva | Web-based agriculture technologies that combine weather data, satellite imagery, machine learning, and more to provide insights to farmers about their fields - insights like predicted crop yield, year-over-year precipitation and [GDU](https://cropwatch.unl.edu/growing-degree-units-and-corn-emergence) comparisons, etc.